last1here/ashleyburg.es/src/posts/2020-05-site-updates.md

 The previous version of the site had a pretty tedious deployment process.
-It involved me manually uploading the source files to the server via FTP every time an update was needed, probably why I didnt update it in years.
+It involved me manually uploading the source files to the server via FTP every time an update was needed, probably why I hadn't updated it in years.
 Netlify greatly improved this with automatic deployments straight from Github.
-From within the Netlify UI selecting the repo to deploy, the build script and the resulting dist folder to publish had it set up and auto-deploying in seconds.
+From within the Netlify UI selecting the repo to deploy, the build script and the resulting dist folder to publish, had it set up and auto-deploying in seconds.

 Finally pointing my domain to Netlify's load balancer was completed following their